-There is a reason why this is such a vile crime and that’s because it was stupid beyond all belief.
+There is a reason why this is such a vile crime: it was stupid beyond all belief.
 Why on Earth would Littlefinger send Sansa to Winterfell after risking his life to kidnap her?
-Why would he not know about who Ramsay Bolton is, since he has a huge collection of spies working for him?
+Why would he not know who Ramsay Bolton is, since he has a huge collection of spies working for him?
 What would he gain from angering Cersei and allying with the North?
 The entire plotline doesn’t make sense and that’s why it doesn’t mean much to me, but what is important is that in the show Littlefinger made a genuine mistake and is later seen regretting it.
-This wasn’t done out of malicious, but it was a miscalculation for… some reason.
+This wasn’t done out of maliciousness, but it was a miscalculation for… some reason.

-But arguably the biggest problem of this entire farce of trial is that Petyr didn’t receive any of the “legal aid” that he, as a highborn lord, has a right to.
+But arguably the biggest problem of this entire farce of trial is that Petyr didn’t receive any of the “legal aid” he, as a highborn lord, has a right to.
 He is not given the choice of having a trial in front of judges similar to Tyrion in season 4 (which, hopefully, Petyr would’ve bought), he wasn’t allowed to go to the wall and he’s not given the option of a trial by combat.
-Sansa just lists five accusations Petyr actively denies or justifies, yet for some reason that’s enough to convince everyone that Littlefinger deserves to die.
+Sansa just lists five accusations Petyr denies or justifies, yet for some reason that’s enough to convince everyone that Littlefinger deserves to die.
 Which Arya promptly does.
 Not Sansa, the passer of the sentence.
-Nice little detail there you’ve forgotten there, D&D, but it’s an important one for the Northern culture.
+Nice little detail there you’ve forgotten, D&D, but it’s an important one in Northern culture.

-Though despite the fact that I’ve been incredibly negative of this entire scene I am sort of happy that Littlefinger died.
-Not only did this season and the plot demand that he did, but in a way he will be spared from any other horrible atrocities that season 8 might enforce upon its audience.
-But if only Littlefinger could’ve died a death that was worthy of a master schemer like he was.
+Though despite the fact that I’ve been incredibly negative of this scene I am sort of happy that Littlefinger died.
+Not only did this season and the plot demand that he did, but in a way he will be spared from any other horrible atrocities that season 8 might inflict upon its audience.
+But if only Littlefinger could’ve died a death worthy of a master schemer.
 Not… this…